 How Immutable Storage and Anomaly Detection Are Transforming Data Security

 When it comes to data protection, the rules have changed.
 Cyber threats are becoming more sophisticated, downtime is more expensive than ever, and many organisations are discovering that traditional backup strategies alone are no longer enough.
-While backups remain essential, modern resilience requires a smarter approach, one that protects data from attack and enables rapid, confident recovery when the worst happens.
+While backups remain essential, modern resilience requires a smarter approach.
+One that protects data from attack and enables rapid, confident recovery when the worst happens.

 For years, backups were designed primarily to protect against accidental deletion or system failure.
 Today’s threat landscape looks very different.
 Ransomware and targeted cyberattacks deliberately seek out backup environments, aiming to encrypt, corrupt, or delete recovery points.
 In these scenarios, simply having a backup is no longer sufficient.
 Organisations need assurance that their data cannot be tampered with and that clean recovery points will still exist after an attack.